NathanMilburn/NBM-E-Commerce-Back-End/README.md

 ## USER STORY

-    AS A
+    AS A web developer
-    I WANT
+    I WANT to create the backend framework of an e-commerce brand that allows users to easily sort through database tables and information
-    SO THAT
+    SO THAT they can properly manageinventory data foudn in their brand's database.

 ## TABLE OF CONTENTS